 • Eggs – I use large eggs that I have allowed to reach room temperature for about 30 minutes.
 The room-temperature eggs blend more smoothly into the other ingredients in the pie filling.
 The eggs help hold the filling together and give it structure.

-• Light Corn Syrup or Maple Syrup – You can use either one.
+• Maple Syrup or Light Corn Syrup – You can use either one.
 The corn syrup is more neutral in flavor.
 Maple syrup gives the pie a distinct maple flavor that I find delicious.
 Our grandmothers’ recipes used corn syrup, but I love the flavor that all-natural maple syrup gives to this pie.

 • Melted Butter – Get butter to just-melted, not boiling, so it won’t affect the eggs in the mixture.

-• Vanilla extract – I use my homemade vanilla extract, but you can also use another pure vanilla extract.
+• Vanilla extract – I use my homemade vanilla extract, but you can also use another pure vanilla extract if you wish.

-• Salt – The bit of salt enhances the sweetness and the nutty pecans.
+• Salt – The bit of salt enhances the sweetness and the flavor of the pecans.

 How to Tell if Pecan Pie is Done

-Note: It will continue to become more firm once removed from the oven and cools.
+Note: It will become firmer once removed from the oven and cools.
+This is why you should wait until the pie is completely cooled before slicing it to serve.

-To Store.
-Prepare the pecan pie and allow it to cool.
-Store it covered in the refrigerator for 3 to 4 days.
+To store.
+Prepare the pecan pie and allow it to cool completely.
+Store it covered in the refrigerator for 3 to 4 days. *See notes about refrigeration.

 To freeze.
-Prepare the pecan pie and allow it to cool.
-Wrap the pie plate entirely in foil and place it into a freezer-safe zip-top bag.
-Freeze for up to 3 months.
+Prepare the pecan pie and allow it to cool completely.
+Wrap the pie plate entirely in foil, wrapping it around the top and bottom of the pie.
+Then, place the wrapped pie into a freezer-safe zip-top bag and store it in the freezer for up to 3 months.

 Does Pecan Pie Need to Be Refrigerated?